PierreMegret/Prediction-simulation-and-visualization-of-rain-fields-in-Northern-California/README.md

 Python was the programming language for this project.
 I implemented a methods from scratch using basic linear algebra tools available in NumPy/SciPy packages.

 ## The code
-The code is organized as a python class with prediction, simulation and visualization functionalities (PierreMegret_Predictor) and an evaluation file (PierreMegret_Evaluation).
+The code is organized as a python class with prediction, simulation and visualization functionalities (PierrePredictor) and an evaluation part.
 ## The data
 The dataset I used in this project was an hourly rainfall rate in mm/hour measured in California at a given time of a given winter day of 2025.
 The meteorological sensing network covering California contains 827 sensors.
 Of all the 827, the measurements in 414 locations were available, my task in Part 1 was to provide a prediction of the hourly rainfall rate for the other 413 locations reserved as test sites.
 ### Part 1.
 Predictions